 Chances are the scents you’re smelling are completely normal.
 But, if you’ve caught a whiff of something that isn’t quite your normal, it could be related to one of these causes.

-How to fix it: If your funky smelling vagine is the result of BV, antibiotics will be your new best friend.
-Check in with your doctor for a script before visiting your local pharmacy for the goods.
+If your vaginal odour is the result of BV, antibiotics will be your new best friend.¹ Check in with your doctor for a script before visiting your local pharmacy for the goods.

 You’ve forgotten to remove a tampon